-In this uncertain environment, marketing managers and CMOs alike find themselves faced with new challenges: what are your prospects looking for?
+In uncertain times, building an inbound marketing strategy for B2B becomes that much harder.
+What are your prospects looking for?
 Where can you best support your existing customers in their time of need?
 And how can you pivot your marketing strategy quickly and efficiently to meet these new buyer expectations?

 To see how the current crisis is affecting your customers, you need only turn to your colleagues.
 Across your team, it’s likely that everyone is reacting differently.
 You may recognise a few of them: the daily runners, the evening drinkers, the shit-we’re-teachers, the people keeping their cool, the ones losing their minds, the rest, like me, see-sawing in between.
 As someone said to me last week, “my goal for today is just to survive.”

-Many marketing heads will be feeling similarly.
-With the sales and marketing landscape directly impacted by the global epidemic, your marketing strategy — so strong and effective two months ago — suddenly finds itself treading water.
-And your goals, which felt so much like buoys bobbing proudly upright, have become leaden weights.
+Many B2B marketing heads will be feeling similarly.
+With the sales and marketing landscape directly impacted by the global epidemic, your inbound marketing strategy — so strong and effective two months ago — suddenly finds itself treading water.
+Your goals?
+They've become leaden weights.

 Over the last eight weeks, you may have noticed us taking a number of steps in response to the global pandemic.
 As you’ll have seen from our benchmark data article, organisations everywhere have felt the impact differently, making it vitally important that we caught up with both our clients and prospects to understand the experiences they’re going through and how their situations have changed.